Dirty Freehub

 The old Antelope School.
 Image by Oregon State Archives, 2009 via https://sos.oregon.gov/archives/exhibits/ghost/Pages/agriculture-antelope.aspx

 Settled in the 1870s and incorporated as a town in 1901, Antelope was a railroad boom and bust town, before coalescing into a quiet ranching town of several dozen people for 80 years.
-That all changed in 1981 when the infamous Rajneeshee cult established a community compound of over 7,000 people at Big Muddy Ranch just a few miles from town, quickly establishing dominance over Antelope infrastructure and government and changing Antelope’s name to Rajneesh.
+That all changed in 1981 when the infamous Rajneeshee cult established a community compound of over 7,000 people at Big Muddy Ranch just a few miles from town, quickly establishing dominance over Antelope’s infrastructure and government and changing Antelope’s name to Rajneesh.
 Most longtime locals moved away.
 Criminal revelations in 1985 caused the cult to disband and leave the area.
 As of the 2021 census, the population of Antelope is back to a sleepy 38 people.
-[Oregon Secretary of State]
+[Oregon Encyclopedia]

-Horse Heaven / ~ Mile 34
+Ghost Town of Horse Heaven / ~ Mile 38

 Unprotected Horse Heaven mine portal.
 Image by ITRC via https://projects.itrcweb.org/miningwaste-guidance/cs11_horse_heaven.htm